Where Leaders areMade!

-We usually meet in the Springfield Hotel, Leixlip at 8pm sharp on Thursday nights every second week.
+We usually meet in the Springfield Hotel, Leixlip at 8pm sharp on Thursday nights twice a month.
+Please keep an eye on this website for updates.

 Some of the Benefits of joining a Toastmasters Club.
 You are most welcome to join us and get a sense of what a meeting is like.
 You will not be charged an entry fee but if you attend three times we will expect you to join us and commit to the Toastmaster journey.
 We guarantee growth in confidence, enhanced speaking skills and opportunities to develop leadership qualities.